tdwg/process/review_manager.md

 ## 3.1 Reviewer Profile

-The **ideal reviewer** is someone who has not been directly involved in the development of the standard (independence).
+The **ideal Reviewer** is someone who has not been directly involved in the development of the standard (independence).
 Reviewers must have advanced technical skills as a standard is a technical document.
-The ideal reviewer has written or contributed to the development of another standard.
-An ideal reviewer 'gets the job done'.
+The ideal Reviewer has written or contributed to the development of another standard.
+An ideal Reviewer 'gets the job done'.

-While it is appropriate to seek reviewers from different communities/disciplines, this is less important than their technical abilities.
-Ideally, good reviewers will have experience in a range of areas/applications.
+While it is appropriate to seek Reviewers from different communities/disciplines, this is less important than their technical abilities.
+Ideally, good Reviewers will have experience in a range of areas/applications.

 It would be hoped that at least two of the reviews would provide a comprehensive check of all of the technical details of the proposed standard.
 With a complex standard, this will take time.